tonaljs/tonal/docs/list.md

 ### Returns

-- `Array`   an array of notes or intervals
+- `Array`   an array of notes or intervals, null if not valid list